Antiderivative Calculator

 It can find the integrals of logarithmic as well as trigonometric functions.
 This tool assesses the input function and uses integral rules accordingly to evaluate the integrals for the area, volume, etc.

-How does antiderivative calculator work?
+How does this antiderivative calculator work?

 You can find the antiderivative (integral) of any function by following the steps below.